rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   logical positivism
 -   logical empiricism

-The "death" of positivism:

--   @Wittgenstein_2009_Philosophical_Investigations\. *Philosophical Investigations*.
-    -   Ordinary language philosophy
-    -   An imprtant project is to understand the differences between early (*TLP*) and late (*PI*) Wittgenstein.
-It is quite the about-face.
--   Kuhn
--   anti-positivism, post-structuralism, postmodernism (continental)

 Positivism is a philosophy of science and epistemology that roughly defends a qualified empiricism, that the scientific method is the only route to knowledge, and that all statements that cannot be empirically verified are meaningless.